NThomTNg/NThomTNg/README.md

 <h1 align="center">Hi 👋, I'm Nhan Thomas</h1>
-I am currently a student pursuing a Bachelor's degree in IT and Information Systems at the University of Agder.
-My primary interests lie in application development and user interface design, particularly focusing on frontend technologies.
-However, I am also keen on expanding my knowledge in backend development so that I can become adept in fullstack development
+I am a student pursuing a Bachelor's degree in IT and Information Systems at the University of Agder (UIA).
+My primary interests lie in application development and user interface design, particularly on building applications and buidling systems for them.

 <br><br>
 Currently in my third year of studies, I am dedicated to acquiring the necessary skills and knowledge to excel as a developer.
 My ultimate goal is to establish myself as a proficient and dependable frontend developer, with aspirations to eventually transition into a full-stack developer role.
 <br>

-- 🔭 I’m currently working on **react application**
+- 🔭 I’m currently working on **a few projects and portfolio**

 - 🌱 I’m currently learning **React, Nodejs, Azure Data Studio, Svelte**